hasnasahinoglu/Java_notes/Java_basics/java_inheritance.md

 static of final methods can not be overriden

 The method that overriden in the sub class should have same or more relax access specifier(private-protected-public) than the method in the super class

+Private methods can not be overridden
+since the sub method can not access or change or see these private datas
+although it has it through the inheritance.
+An unaccessable or unseen can not be overridden.

 ```java
 class Super{